Conversations With Poets

 Karla Cordero | Karla Cordero on Teaching & Creating Space for Students

-Karla Cordero is a descendant of the Chichimeca people from Northern Mexico, a Chicana poet, educator, and ARTtivist, raised along the borderlands of Calexico, CA. She is a three-time Pushcart nominee and offered fellowships from VONA, Macondo, CantoMundo, The Loft Literary Center, Community of Writers and Pink Door Writing Retreat.
-She currently serves as a Professor of Creative Writing and English at MiraCosta and San Diego City College.
+Karla Cordero is a descendant of the Chichimeca people from Northern Mexico, a Chicana poet, educator, and ARTtivist raised along the borderlands of Calexico, Calif.
+She is a three-time Pushcart nominee and offered fellowships from VONA, Macondo, CantoMundo, The Loft Literary Center, Community of Writers and Pink Door Writing Retreat.
+She is a Professor of Creative Writing and English at MiraCosta and San Diego City College.

 Sharon Elise | A Short Lesson on Sociopoetics with Sharon Elise